 The Knoll School – 1892 to 1974

-He had for an assistant, the Rev’d F. F. Hort, who took over on the retirement of the Archdeacon, and Mr J. A. Zair was then taken in as partner.
+He had for an assistant, the Rev’d F. F. Hort, who eventually took over on the retirement of the Archdeacon, and Mr J. A. Zair was taken in as partner.
 On Mr Hort’s retirement Mr Noel King came in as partner, after serving as an assistant for some years.
-When Mr Zair retired Mr King was in sole charge, but was soon joined by Capt.
-Peter M Sutcliffe, and the two carried the school through until its end in 1974, when, Mr King, having reached his three score years and ten, and running of such an establishment becoming more difficult each year, it was deemed wise to close while it was still viable.
-From its small beginning the school had accommodated 60 pupils, many of whom, in later years, became figures in national business, politics and religion.
+When Mr Zair retired, Mr King was in sole charge, but was soon joined by Capt.
+Peter M Sutcliffe, and the two carried the school through until its end in 1974, when, Mr King, having reached his three score years and ten, and running of such an establishment becoming more difficult each year, deemed it wise to close while it was still viable.
+From small beginnings the school had accommodated 60 pupils, many of whom, in later years, became figures in national business, politics and religion.

 “After sixty years we feel it can be said that the Knoll now has a definite history.
 So for the benefit of those of us who have only just arrived and also for those who like to he reminded of the past this is a splendid occasion to give as much information about the past of the school as we can find.
 Previous accounts of the early days of the Knoll have been written, first by Mr. Hort in July 1929 and again by Mr. Zair in December 1942.

 From these accounts much of the following has been taken.
 We are also fortunate to have several early MSS to consult.
 We have the first Chapel Register which dates from 14th December, 1897, the day on which the Chapel was dedicated by Lord Alwyne Compton, the aged Bishop of Ely; a register of marks for the school dating from the first term, May 1892, and an unbroken record of Cricket Matches from 1897.
 The school magazine is, however, only a young production, being first published in March 1927 and limited to a few typed copies which were passed round and now appear in a very tattered condition.